USS Enterprise (CV-6): The end for Enterprise

 Surviving Enterprise artifacts include the ship's bell, which resides at the U.S. Naval Academy, where it is traditionally rung only after Midshipmen victories over West Point.
 Her commissioning plaque and one of her anchors are on display at the Washington Navy Yard in Washington, D.C..
 The salvaged 16 ft, one-ton nameplate from the ship's stern, was displayed near a Little League park in River Vale, New Jersey.
-In 2025, from a cooperative effort by the US Navy, the River Vale community trust and the USS New Jersey Battleship trust, the stern nameplate was refurbished to reflect the camouflage scheme of the ship just prior to decommissioning and mounted on a new mobile platform.
-Unveiled October 7, 2025 in conjunction with US NAVY 250 celebrations, the artifact will be on display at the USS New Jersey dock until such time as the National Museum of the US Navy is completed, and the stern plate of CV6 can be moved there for display.
+In 2025, through a cooperative effort by the US Navy, the River Vale community trust and the USS New Jersey Battleship trust, the stern nameplate was refurbished to reflect the camouflage/color scheme of the ship just before decommissioning and mounted on a new mobile platform for display at the USS New Jersey Battleship museum dock.
+The artifact will be on display at the dock until such time as the National Museum of the US Navy is completed, and the stern plate of CV6 can be moved there for display.
+Unveiled 7 October 2025 in conjunction with the (USN) NAVY 250 celebrations, this final "meeting" reflects on the WW2 service of CV6 and BB62 in the same Pacific fleet.